1. Keys to Recovery

 Before I tell you my story, here’s an overview of the five keys to my recovery.

-The single most important part of my program for improvement was pacing.
+The single most important part of my program for improvement was pacing, which means finding and then learning to live within the limits imposed by CFS.

 Why is pacing so important with CFS?
 Because the way we live our lives with CFS has a big effect on our symptoms.
 If we go outside our limits, we experience an intensification of symptoms called Post-Exertional Malaise or PEM.
 The key fact about PEM is that it is always out of proportion to the overdoing.
 Even the smallest transgression can result in an extended period of time in bed.